-A lot of parents teach their children where to fish in Oregon and how to cast a lure, bait a hook and cast a fly while they are young.
-Oregon features picturesque mountain streams, lakes, and reservoirs.
+Oregon features picturesque mountain streams, lakes, and reservoirs that are all great for fishing in Oregon.
 Largemouth bass, smallmouth bass, striped bass, crappie, bluegill, and several trout species are commonly found in the streams and lakes of the state.
 The coastal streams are famous for their runs of silver salmon, Chinook salmon, steelhead, and sea-run cutthroat trout.
-Whether fishing in the crystal-clear waters of mountain streams or the murky sloughs of lowland rivers, angling in Oregon is a way of life.
+Whether fishing in the crystal-clear waters of mountain streams or the murky sloughs of lowland rivers, fishing in Oregon is a popular pastime.
 Adults and children 12 and older must have a fishing license to fish in most places in the state.

 Fishing Spots in Oregon